AstarNetwork/Astar/CONTRIBUTING.md

 - `development/dusty` → `production/astar` (independent blockchain network planed to be a Parachain of Polkadot network)
 - `development/shibuya` → `production/shiden` (Parachain of Kusama and focused on cutting edge XCMP development)

+In the future, we will merge Dusty Network and Shibuya Network into a single Parachain so that the release flow will be as the following:

+`development/unnamed-testnet` → `production/shiden` → `production/astar`

 ### Contributor Licenses

 By contributing, you agree that your contributions will be licensed under the [GNU General Public License v3.0](https://github.com/PlasmNetwork/Plasm/blob/development/dusty/LICENSE) as is with the Astar source code.
 If you have any concerns regarding this matter, please contact the maintainer.